The essentials of the artist statement are as following:

 1. Materials and Media

 In an age where art is usually experienced first online, you need to explain to the viewer what the work is.
 It can be impossible to tell whether we are looking at a film still, a site specific installation, or a painting.
 Don’t assume your viewer knows what and how you do it.
 Be generous with them!
-Always include an explanation of your media.
-What materials do you use?
-What tools do you use?
+Always include an explanation of your media and process, and how material culture enhances the meaning of your work.
+What materials and tools do you use?
 How do you create your work?
 Be as specific as you can about what makes your work unique and how your materials reinforce your ideas.

 2. Concept and Subject Matter